beekeeper-studio/beekeeper-studio/README.md

 ## Editions of Beekeeper Studio

-1. **Beekeeper Studio** - The full version of Beekeeper Studio with all features.
+1. **Beekeeper Studio Ultimate Edition** - The full version of Beekeeper Studio with all features.
 Buying Beekeeper Studio is also the best way to support the community edition.
 [Download link](https://beekeeperstudio.io/get)

 2. **Beekeeper Studio Community Edition** - This repository.
 This is the open source version of Beekeeper Studio.
 It is a full featured database management client that is totally free and open source.
 [Download Link](https://beekeeperstudio.io/get-community)